jamescooke/blog/content/1605-api-documentation.rst

 That's a second layer of Communication Illusion that I'll maybe get to tackle another day.

-One thing I'm happy to say is that I still believe agree with `this Tweet
+Happily, I still agree with `this Tweet
 <https://twitter.com/jamesfublo/status/518017851224227840>`_ that I posted more
 than 18 months ago: